cnichte/sftp-push-sync/README.md

 - Parallel uploads/deletions via worker pool
 - include/exclude patterns

-The file shell-scripts/sync-sftp.mjs is pure JavaScript (ESM), not TypeScript.
+The file `sftp-push-sync.mjs` is pure JavaScript (ESM), not TypeScript.
 Node.js can execute it directly as long as "type": "module" is specified in package.json or the file has the extension .mjs.

 ## Config file